mikeygough/my-ACS-2330-Responsive-Web-Design/class-6.md

 **Challenge**

-- What questions would ask when conducting user research to improve the SFPOPOS site?
+- What questions would you ask when conducting user research to improve the SFPOPOS site?

 Prioritizing user needs and preferences is important because it leads to a better user experience and higher user engagement.
 When users can easily find the information or services they need and the website is designed in a way that resonates with them, they are more likely to spend time on the site, return to it in the future, and share it with others.
 Moreover, user-centered design can lead to a competitive advantage, as users are more likely to choose a website that meets their needs over one that does not.
 Therefore, prioritizing user needs and preferences is a key consideration for web developers who want to create effective and successful websites.